Skip to content

 OpenAPI 3.1 first-class

 Full support for $ref, allOf, anyOf, oneOf, nullable, and 3.1.1 keyword changes.
-3.0.x is supported in practice: 8 of our 13 showcase specs are 3.0.x and all compile.
-A few 3.0-only constructs like nullable are not yet normalized to 3.1 semantics.
+3.0.x is supported in practice: 8 of our 13 showcase specs are 3.0.x and all compile. nullable: true is normalized to the 3.1 T | null form, so 3.0 nullable fields produce the correct types.
+A few 3.0-only constructs are still being normalized.
 No Swagger 2.0.

 Native fetch.
 Zero added bundle weight.